tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 - **Graduate Level–Integrated Life Management**
   - a complete, current, and clear inventory of projects;
   - a working map of one’s roles, accountabilities, and interests—personally and professionally;
-  - an integrated total life management system, custom tailored to one’s current needs and direction and utilized to dynamically steer out beyond the day-to-day; and
+  - an integrated total life management system, custom tailored to one’s current needs and direction and utilized to dynamically steer out beyond the day-to-day
   - challenges and surprises trigger your utilization of this methodology instead of throwing you out of it.